Mobile Bands used in Australia

 There are Optus resellers which offer cheaper deals, and the full optus coverage such as

 2G services will be discontinued by Optus from April 1st 2017.

 Offers the least amount of coverage and is generally limited to large cities, major tourist destinations and major highways.
 Covering 96% of the population or about 800 thousand sq km.
 Vodafone also offers 850Mhz LTE in metropolitan and rural areas, great for older handsets like the Iphone 5.

 There are Vodafone resellers which offer cheaper deals, and the full Vodafone coverage.

 2G services will be discontinued by Vodafone from September 30th 2017.

 I'm traveling in really remote places, what provider and band is best?

 If your traveling is places like across the Nullabore Plain or into the outback then your going to need a

 Boost service and a phone that supports 3G Band 5 (850Mhz).
-4G Band 28 (700Mhz) is currently not widespread but will become more so in the future.
+4G Band 28 (700Mhz) is becoming more widespread but many remote locations have yet to be upgraded.
 Telstra services are generally more expensive than the other providers, but Boost is a great alternative with exactly the same coverage footprint.
 If you traveling to really really remote places then you may also want to have an active Optus Sim.
 Optus has installed many satellite backhaul small cell sites in very remote locations mostly in NT, WA and SA but there are also locations in other states as well.